 Retirement benefit plans

 For defined benefit plans, the present value of the defined benefit obligation is calculated periodically by independent pension actuaries using the projected unit credit method on the basis of the service years and the expected salary and pension trends.
-Actuarial gains and losses are immediately recognized in other comprehensive income as “Remeasurements pension plans”.
+Actuarial gains and losses are immediately recognised in other comprehensive income as “Remeasurements pension plans”.
 This item also includes the return on plan assets/reimbursement rights (excluding the interest based on the discount rate) and any effects of an asset ceiling adjustment.
 For defined benefit plans with an independent pension fund, the funded status of the pension fund is included in the consolidated balance sheet.
-Any surplus is capitalized in compliance with IAS 19.64 and IFRIC 14.
-The annual net periodic pension costs calculated for defined benefit plans are recognized in the income statement in the period in which they occur.
+Any surplus is capitalised in compliance with IAS 19.64 and IFRIC 14.
+The annual net periodic pension costs calculated for defined benefit plans are recognised in the income statement in the period in which they occur.

 For defined contribution plans, the annual costs are calculated as a percentage of the pensionable salaries and are also charged to the income statement.
-Except for the contributions, the Group does not have any other payment obligations.
+Except for the contributions, the Group does not have any other future obligations.

 The fair value of the options allotted as part of the management long term incentive and the management share purchase plan is determined at the grant date and charged on a straight-line basis to personnel expenses over the vesting period.
 The values are determined using the binomial model.

 Earnings per share